bkutasi/r-jellycli/docs/technical.md

 ### Data Protection
 - No persistent storage of media implemented yet.
 - HTTPS should be used for server communication.

-### Data Protection
-- No persistent storage of media or credentials implemented yet
 - HTTPS should be used for server communication